Yulia Tymoshenko Bloc: Return to opposition

 In October 2009, BYuT endorsed Yulia Tymoshenko, then incumbent Prime Minister, as their candidate for the 2010 Presidential election.
 She was not elected.
 In the second round of the election she lost to Viktor Yanukovich while gaining 45.47% of the votes; Yanukovich got 48.95% of the votes so Tymoshenko lost by 3.48%.

 After the fall of the second Tymoshenko Government on 3 March 2010 (seven BYuT lawmakers had supported the motion of no confidence) BYuT moved into opposition.
-On 11 March 2010 BYuT appealed to the Central Election Commission of Ukraine to terminate the parliamentary mandates of six parliamentarians who had joined a the new parliamentary coalition.
+On 11 March 2010 BYuT appealed to the Central Election Commission of Ukraine to terminate the parliamentary mandates of six parliamentarians who had joined the new parliamentary coalition.
 Ten representative of BYuT joined the coalition supporting the Azarov Government as an independent MP in April 2010.

 On 16 March, a shadow government including BYuT was established.

 It late May 2010, BYuT deputies had to submit new applications for faction membership.
 On 26 June 2010 the Political Council Presidium of All-Ukrainian Union "Fatherland" expelled Oleksandr Feldman, a Verkhovna Rada deputy of the BYuT faction, from the party because he had joined the coalition supporting the Azarov Government the previous month.
 On 21 September 2010, another 28 members of the faction were officially expelled because they had joined the majority coalition.

 On 16 November 2010, the ByuT faction was officially renamed "Bloc Yulia Tymoshenko-Batkivschyna".

 By late 2010 the BYuT faction consisted of 113 lawmakers of the original 156 elected in September 2007.
 Most who left BYuT had become members of the "Stability and Reforms" coalition supporting the Azarov Government (17 of these became founding members of Reforms for the Future in February 2011).
 Four joined the Party of Regions faction in October 2010 (followed by five others in March 2011).
 In early February 2011 seven more deputies were expelled from the faction.
 On 2 February 2011 party-leader Tymoshenko claimed members of the "Bloc Yulia Tymoshenko-Batkivschyna"-faction had been offered money and places in the election list of the Party of Regions and have been blackmailed into voting for laws introduced by the Azarov Government.
 In 2011, the faction of BYuT lost 11 more deputies.
 On 29 December 2011, it consisted of 102 deputies.

 Alliance leader Tymoshenko was sentenced to seven years in jail in October 2011 on abuse of power charges.
 Ukrainian President Yanukovych and the Party of Regions have been accused of trying to create a "controlled democracy" in Ukraine, and as a means to this tried to "destroy" main opposition party BYuT, but both have denied this charges.